makyo/agalmic.holdings/about.md

 permalink: /about/
 ---

-This is the basic structure of Agalmic Holdings:
+This is the basic structure of agalmic.holdings:

 <div class="assets">{% include assets.svg %}</div>